jorissenn/genops/README.md

-# Contextual operator classification for cartographic building generalization: A multimodal deep learning approach
+# Exploring Multimodal Deep Learning for Contextual Operator Classification in Cartographic Building Generalization
-This repository contains all scripts used to produce the findings of the MSc thesis "Contextual operator classification for cartographic building generalization: A multimodal deep learning approach".
+This repository contains all scripts used to produce the findings of the MSc thesis "Exploring Multimodal Deep Learning for Contextual Operator Classification in Cartographic Building Generalization".